dedis/cothority/blsftcosi/README.md

 sub- protocols do bulk of the work (collective signatures) and communicates the result to the main protocol via channels.

-- [ftCoSi CLI](CLI.md) is a command line interface for interacting with ftCoSi
+- [BlsFtCosi CLI](blscosi/README.md) is a command line interface for interacting with ftCoSi
-- [ftCoSi protocol](protocol) the protocol used for collective signing
+- [BlsFtCoSi protocol](protocol) the protocol used for collective signing
-- [ftCoSi service](service) the service with the outward looking API